 \section{Abstract}

-Symmetry breaking phase transitions are an example of a non-equilibrium process that requires real time treatment, all but impossible in strongly coupled systems with no long-lived quasiparticles.
+Symmetry breaking phase transitions are an example of non-equilibrium processes that require real time treatment, a major challenge in strongly coupled systems without long-lived quasiparticles.
 Holographic duality provides such an approach by mapping strongly coupled field theories in D dimensions into weakly coupled quantum gravity in D+1 anti-de Sitter spacetime.
-We use holographic duality to study formation of topological defects -- nontrivial winding numbers -- in the course of a superconducting transition in a strongly coupled theory in a 1D ring.
-We observe that when the system undergoes the transition on a quench time $\tau_Q$, the condensate builds up with a delay that can be deduced using the Kibble-Zurek mechanism (KZM) from the quench time and the universality class of the theory, as determined from the quasinormal mode spectrum of the dual gravity model.
-Moreover, typical winding numbers deposited in the ring in the course of the transition exhibit a universal fractional power law dependence on the quench time $\tau_Q$ which is also predicted by KZM.
+Here, we use holographic duality to study formation of topological defects -- winding numbers -- in the course of a superconducting transition in a strongly coupled theory in a 1D ring.
+When the system undergoes the transition on a given quench time, the condensate builds up with a delay that can be deduced using the Kibble-Zurek mechanism from the quench time and the universality class of the theory, as determined from the quasinormal mode spectrum of the dual model.
+Typical winding numbers deposited in the ring exhibit a universal fractional power law dependence on the quench time, also predicted by the Kibble-Zurek Mechanism.